 All the memory blocks have corresponding write protection bits (WRTAPP, WRTB and WRTC).
-If write-protected locations are written from NVMCON registers, the memory is not changed and the WRERR bit of the NVMCON1 register is set as explained in the "WRERR Bit" section in the "NVM - Nonvolatile Memory Control" chapter.
+If write-protected locations are written from NVMCON registers, the memory is not changed and the WRERR bit of the NVMCON1 register is set as explained in 15.3.8 WRERR Bit in 15.
+NVM - Nonvolatile Memory Control.